Are you interested in learning web development? Good, because now is the best time to learn how to become a web developer.

-Plus, according to the Bureau of Labor Statistics, the employment of web developers in the U.S. is expected to increase by 13% from 2020 to 2030, well above the national average of 8% across all professions.
+According to the Bureau of Labor Statistics, the employment of web developers in the U.S. is expected to increase by 13% from 2020 to 2030, well above the national average of 8% across all professions.
 The world needs web developers, and demand is increasing.
-With enough time and dedication, you can be one of them — we’ll tell you how.

 In this post, we’ll explain everything you need to know before embarking on a career in web development, including:

-- where you can learn web development (besides college)
+- Where you can learn web development online

 What do web developers do?